websdotcom/jwt-rsa-aws-custom-authorizer/README.md

 ### Create bundle

 You can create the bundle using `npm run zip`.
-This creates a lambda-jwks-jwt-authorizer.zip deployment package with all the source, configuration and node modules AWS Lambda needs.
+This creates a lambda-jwt-rsa-authorizer.zip deployment package with all the source, configuration and node modules AWS Lambda needs.

 ### Create Lambda function